Friends’ Dances

 a duple improper contra dance

-A1 Gents allemande left 1-1/2
+A1 Second diagonals allemande left 1-1/2

-B1 Balance and swing partner
+B1 Partners balance and swing

-B2 1/2 right and left through
+B2 Right and left through across

-Gents are in charge of finding the next gent on their diagonal left in the transition from B2 to A1.
-The beginning of this dance is borrowed from Bob Dalsemer’s Pedal Pusher, and the ending is another nod to Dan Pearl’s Punxsutawney Promenade.
+The beginning of this dance is borrowed from Bob Dalsemer’s Pedal Pusher, and the ending is a nod to Dan Pearl’s Punxsutawney Promenade.
 The roll-away and butterfly whirl come from square dance tradition.
 The ever popular hey-for-4 has been so thoroughly incorporated into contra dance that it no longer feels like an English country dance figure to us, and so this dance may not strike contra dancers as quite the hybrid that it is.
 I love the way these figures click together.

 Bob’s J&L